 Step 5: Remove the cupcakes from the oven.
 Carefully lift each out of the cupcake tin to a wire rack to cool.

-Step 6: While the cupcakes are cooling, you can mix up the chocolate buttercream frosting.
+Step 6: While the cupcakes are cooling, mix the chocolate buttercream frosting.

 Add the softened butter and the rest of the ingredients to a stand mixer with a whisk attachment or use an electric mixer.
 Mix on low speed as the powdered sugar and cocoa powder become mixed in.
 Gradually increase to medium speed and mix for another 30 seconds.

-Step 7: Grab a piping bag and frosting tip.
+Step 7: Grab a piping bag and a frosting tip.
 Cut the tip off the piping bag and drop the tip inside.
-Fill the pastry bag ¾ full with frosting and pipe some frosting onto each cupcake.
+Fill the pastry bag 3/4 full with frosting and pipe some frosting onto each cupcake.
 Have fun and experiment to see what looks best to you!